-If you’re driving past Sandpiper Golf course on Hollister Avenue, you can’t help but notice this distinguished looking building, standing proud among the weeds.
+If you’re driving past Sandpiper Golf course on Hollister Avenue, you can’t help but notice this distinguished looking building, standing proud amongst the weeds.
 An almost forgotten landmark in Goleta, the Barnsdall-Rio Grande gas station is a reminder of a simpler time.
-Located beside what was once a vast oil field, the building is showing it’s age, but it’s a very unique structure and its elegant architecture is still evident today.
+Located beside what was once a vast oil field, the old building is showing its age, but it is a very unique structure and the elegant architecture is still evident today.

 It’s a product of a time when “green” was just the name of a color.
 Oil was big money, and the Barnsdall-Rio Grande oil company was making plenty of it at Ellwood.
 In 1928, an oil strike quickly made the little company a major player on the New York Stock Exchange, and almost overnight, they were the county’s biggest taxpayer.